 about traditional Iroquois dress, and here are some photos

 and links about American Indian clothes in general.

-The Iroquois Indians did not wear long headdresses like the Sioux.
+The Iroquois Indians did not wear long headdresses like the Sioux Indians.
 Iroquois men wore a gustoweh, which was a feathered cap with different insignia for each tribe (the headdress worn by the man in this picture has three eagle feathers, showing that he is Mohawk.)
 Iroquois women sometimes wore special beaded tiaras.
-Iroquois warriors often shaved their heads except for a scalplock or a crest down the center of their head (the style known as a roach, or a "Mohawk.")
+Iroquois warriors often shaved their heads except for a crest down the center of their head (known as a roach or a Mohawk.)
 Sometimes they augmented this hairstyle with splayed feathers or artificial roaches made of brightly dyed porcupine and deer hair.
 Here are some pictures of these different kinds of American Indian headdresses.
 Iroquois Indian women only cut their hair when they were in mourning, wearing it long and loose or plaited into a long braid.
-Men sometimes decorated their faces and bodies with tribal tattoos, but Iroquois women generally didn't paint or tattoo themselves.
+Men sometimes decorated their faces and bodies with tattoo patterns, but Iroquois women generally didn't paint or tattoo themselves.